dpanshug/cypress-test-explorer/README.md

 1. Click the Cypress Test Explorer icon in the Activity Bar
 2. Your Cypress tests will be automatically discovered and displayed in a tree view

+### Run Tests

+- Click the play button next to any test to run it
+- When multiple tests are run simultaneously, they are executed in a queue
+- Use the "Run All Tests" button in the title bar to run all tests

 ### Configure Root Folder

 1. Click the folder icon in the Test Explorer title bar
 2. Enter the relative path to your Cypress tests folder
 3. The test tree will automatically refresh with tests from the specified folder

-### Run Tests
+### Configure Project Folder

+1. Click the folder icon (Set Cypress Project Path) in the Test Explorer title bar.
+2. Enter the relative path to the folder containing the Cypress configuration file.

+### Configure Environment Variables

+1. In the Activity Bar, below the list of Cypress files, locate the section for Environment Variables.
+2. Enter the environment variables, such as `CY_MOCK=1`, to be used for executing the Cypress run.
+3. Click Save to apply the changes.

+### Configure executable command

-- Click the play button next to any test to run it
+Set the command to run Cypress tests.

-- Use the "Run All Tests" button in the title bar to run all tests
-- Tests can also be run from the context menu
+1. Open the Command Palette by pressing Command + Shift + P (Mac) or Ctrl + Shift + P (Windows/Linux).
+2. Type "Set Executable Cypress Command" and select it from the options.
+3. Enter the command to run tests, e.g., npx cypress.

 ### Refresh Test List